Donaim/miseq-workflow-pres/slides.md

 <!--
 I will focus on De novo because it is more interesting and more complex.

+The idea is simple: we want to combine overlapping reads into longer sequences called contigs.
+Eventually these contigs will grow to cover the whole sequencing target.

-We're trying to figure out which reads overlap without knowing the answer ahead of time.
+But we're trying to figure out which reads overlap without knowing the answer ahead of time.
-A naive approach would compare every read to every other read, but this quickly becomes infeasible as the number of reads grows.
+A naive approach would compare every read to every other read.
+This quickly becomes infeasible as the number of reads grows.
 -->

 ---